-Our programme in partnership with Aldridge Foundation involves students from the most deprived communities in London visiting Arundel to enjoy a range of activities and experiences.
-The residential programme combines a range of sport, life skills and adventure challenges which aim to promote social inclusion and mobility by providing students with new experiences to develop their confidence and skills .
-The three day residential programme is delivered in partnership with Aldridge Foundation, a charity dedicated to helping to raise the aspirations and develop the life and employability skills of disadvantaged young people from deprived and challenging communities.
+Students from one of the most deprived communities in London visit Arundel to enjoy a range of activities and experiences designed to promote social inclusion and mobility, give young people new skills, boost confidence and help raise aspirations.
+The programme is delivered in partnership with Aldridge Foundation, a charity dedicated to developing the life and employability skills of disadvantaged young people from deprived and challenging communities.

 About the programme

 Students from Duke’s Aldridge Academy in Tottenham leave the capital, the first time for many since the start of the pandemic, and visit the Sussex countryside for a three-day residential experience.
 Students take part in cricket coaching, woodland activities including building dens and camp fires, visits to the Arundel Castle gardens to learn about the history of the area and a fun trip to Littlehampton beach.
 The Arundel coaching team help young people to develop core skills such as team-working, problem-solving and resilience.
 Students are encouraged to focus on their wellbeing, with time and space to reflect among beautiful green surroundings and away from their usual environment.
 The success of the three-day programme and the impact of the Sussex countryside is underlined by the students reflection on their experience when they return to school.

 Watch our short interview with the Assistant Headteacher from Duke’s Aldridge Academy to hear how the programme is helping students to develop their skills and confidence.